awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-results.md

 ### Multiple\-Value Metrics<a name="analytics-query-results-structure-multiple"></a>

 The structure and contents of the `Rows` object for a multiple\-value metric are mostly the same as a single\-value metric\.
-The `Rows` object for a multiple\-value metric also contains a `Values` object that specifies the friendly name of the metric that was queried, provides the value for that metric, and identifies the data type of that value\.
+The `Rows` object for a multiple\-value metric also contains a `Values` object\.
+The `Values` object specifies the friendly name of the metric that was queried, provides the value for that metric, and identifies the data type of that value\.

 However, the `Rows` object for a multiple\-value metric also contains one or more `GroupedBy` objects\.
 There is one `GroupedBy` object for each `Values` object in the query results\.
-The `GroupedBy` object indicates which field was used to group the data in the results, the data type of that field, and, for the associated `Values` object, the grouping value for that field\.
+The `GroupedBy` object indicates which field was used to group the data in the results and the data type of that field\.
+It also indicates the grouping value for that field \(for the associated `Values` object\)\.

 For example, the following JSON response contains the query results for a multiple\-value metric that reports the number of unique endpoints that messages were delivered to, for each campaign that's associated with a project, from August 1, 2019 through August 31, 2019: